Dufton: Dufton today

 The main activities in the village nowadays are linked to tourism and farming.
 Dufton was badly affected by the foot and mouth disease outbreak of 2001.
 Local farms were in the area which became known as "the Penrith spur" where the disease proved very hard to eradicate and where the final cases of the outbreak occurred.
 The practice of grazing sheep on communal pastureland above the village may have contributed to this.

 Dufton lies on the Pennine Way and both the Stag Inn and Dufton Youth Hostel are favourite stopping-off points for walkers.
 The Hostel was opened in 1978 following the closure of nearby Knock YHA which was located in an old RAF station.
 There are several B&Bs and campsites in and around the village.

 Dufton Ghyll Wood is an area of semi-natural ancient woodland that contains significant outcrops of St Bees Sandstone.
-Other local geographic features include Dufton Pike, Knock Pike, Cross Fell and High Cup.
+Other local geographic features include Dufton Pike, Knock Pike, Cross Fell and High Cup Gill.
 The locality is also known for the Helm Wind and Helm Bar.
 The latter are wind and cloud effects induced by the topography of the area.